What is an eCommerce website?

 1. Include Detailed, Yet Concise Product Information

 Visitors need to know the facts about what they are buying from you.
-If the product information is lacking or confusing, they won’t buy it.
+If your product information is vague or confusing, they won’t buy from you.
 Examine the product pages on your site.
 Are all the important features listed?
 Imagine that you are a visitor to the site who knows nothing about the product.
-Is enough information there for you to make an informed decision on whether to buy or not?
+Does every product provide sufficient information for visitors to make an informed decision to buy?

 Nothing is more frustrating than using the search feature on an eCommerce site and receiving dozens of results that don’t match what you were looking for.
 Make sure your eCommerce site uses competent, reliable search engine software, and allow filtering for more refined search options if you maintain a large inventory of products.

 Consider your shopping experience in a brick and mortar store.
 You select a product, wait in line at the cashier, pay, and leave.
 Simple, right?
 So why shouldn’t it be just as simple on an eCommerce site?
 Of course, there may be a few more necessary steps to take when shopping online, such as selecting a shipping method, but the overall process should be quick and trouble-free.